-Ancient landscape or area between the mountains of Armenia, today Iran (Persia) and the Syrian Arabian Desert.
-The present countries Jordan.
+Ancient landscape or area between the mountains of Armenia, today Iran (Persia) and the Syrian Arabian desert.
+The countries of today Jordan.
 Lebanon and Syria in the Middle East belonged to the immediate sphere of influence.
-The area included the northeast of Mesopotamia and the north of today Iraq, The entire area had a significant impact on the development of viticulture and wine culture.
-In the 17th century BC Assyria fought against the Babylonian king Hammurabi (1728-1686 BC) the independence, the capital was Assur.
-King Salmanassar I (1274-1245) conquered Babylonia, extended the Assyrian rule to the whole of Mesopotamia and founded the city of Kalhu near today's Nimrud in northern Iraq around 1250 BC.
-Under Assurnasirpal II (884-858) Kalhu was elevated to the capital.
-In today's ruined site, clay tablets were found bearing wine rations for the ruler's 6,000-person household - the higher the hierarchical rank, the greater the ration and quality.
+The area covered the northeast of Mesopotamia and the north of today Iraq, The entire area had a significant impact on the development of viticulture and wine culture.
+In the 17th century BC Chr.
+Assyria fought against the Babylonian king Hammurabi (1728-1686 BC) independence, the capital was Assyria.
+King Salmanassar I (1274-1245) conquered Babylonia, extended Assyrian rule to all of Mesopotamia and founded the city of Kalhu near what is now Nimrud in northern Iraq around 1250 BC.
+Under Assurnasirpal II (884-858) Kalhu was raised to the capital.
+In today's ruin, clay tablets were found, on which the wine rations for the 6,000-person household of the ruler are listed - the higher the hierarchical rank, the greater the ration and quality.

-In the 9th century BC BC developed an Assyrian empire, which extended from the Persian Gulf to the Mediterranean.
-Around 800 BC The fabled Queen Semiramis reigned.
-King Salmanassar V. (in the Bible he is called Salmanazar - ruled from 727-722 BC Conquered 722 BC.
-Chr.
-The northern kingdom Israel and made it to the Assyrian province.
-The Assyrian king Sennacherib (705-681 BC) destroyed 689 BC.
-The city Babylon and made Nineveh the capital.
-King Assurbanipal (668-625 BC) had a large clay tablet library built, including the 1853 discovered texts of the epic about the Sumerian king Gilgamesh (2700 BC).
-The Babylonian king Nabupolossar (626-605 BC) overthrew the rule of the Assyrians and his son Nebuchadnezzar II.
-(605-562 BC) developed Babylonia again to the empire.
-In 539 BC BC, the Persian King Cyrus II (559-529 BC) conquered the Babylonian Empire including Assyria.
+In the 9th century BC A major Assyrian empire developed from the Persian Gulf to the Mediterranean.
+Around 800 BC The legendary Queen Semiramis ruled.
+King Salmanassar V (in the Bible he is called Salmanazar - reigned from 727-722 BC Chr.)
+Conquered 722 BC.
+The northern kingdom Israel and made it an Assyrian province.
+The Assyrian king Sennacherib (705-681 BC) destroyed 689 BC The city of Babylon and made Nineveh the capital.
+King Assurbanipal (668-625 BC) had a large clay tablet library built, where also the texts of the epic discovered in 1853 about the Sumerian king Gilgamesh (2700 BC).
+The Babylonian king Nabupolossar (626-605 BC) overthrew the rule of the Assyrians and under his son Nebuchadnezzar II (605-562 BC) developed Babylonia again to the great empire.
+In 539 BC The Persian king Cyrus II (559-529 BC) conquered the Babylonian empire including Assyria.